ArminSmajlagic/.NET-Software-Architecture/README.md

 # Microservice Architecture in ASP.NET 6

-This is an e-commerce project with microservice architecture implementation and variety of technologies and patterns.
+This is an eCommerce project with Microservice Architecture implementation with aid from design patterns & many technologies.

 Each service uses its own sub-architecture and database.
 I have selected clean and layerd as sub-architecutres.
-To achive fast respons from database I used NoSQL such as MongoDB and Redis, and where I needed strong realtions between entities I used MS SQL & PostgreSQL.
+To achive fast respons from database I used NoSQL such as MongoDB and Redis, and where I needed strong solid base between entities I used MS SQL & PostgreSQL.

-It uses DAO, repository & CQRS with Mediator pattern in persistance and buissenes layer to access database layer and persist data.
+It uses DDD, Repository/CQRS with Mediator pattern in persistance and buissenes layer to access database layer and persist data.

-Finaly to agregate all the services and allow users to access them uniformly i used Ocelot gateway together with many features that is gives
+Finaly to agregate all the services and allow users to access them uniformly i used Ocelot gateway together with many features that it provides (Caching, Req.
+Limiting, Balancing, Security, ...)

 ## Overall view of the system